bl1231/bilbomd-ui/README.md

 ## Getting Started with Vite

-This project uses [Vite](https://vite.dev/guide/why.html) for bundling, to provide a dev server, and we are beginning to use teh closly related [Vitest](https://vitest.dev/) to help us write unit tests.
+This project uses [Vite](https://vite.dev/guide/why.html) for bundling, to provide a dev server, and we are beginning to use the closly related [Vitest](https://vitest.dev/) to help us write unit tests.
 Have a look at the Vite documentation to see why we use it.

 ## Available Scripts